Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 end_notification:;

-10. After all the notifications have been read, the process first prints any messages in the Console and then updates each record by marking the 'COMPLETED' field with an 'X'.
-This prevents a record from being read more than once.
-The process then ends.
+11. Once all notifications have been read, the process will print messages in the Console and then update each record by marking the 'COMPLETED' field with an 'X'.
+This will prevent a record from being read more than once.
+After that, the process will end.
 The example code is shown below.

 println('\n&&&&&&&-------message='+_message);